-With more than 1.5 billion users globally, the potential for contact from strangers on TikTok is high - especially as accounts created by nigh - especially as accounts created by over-16s (or young people using a fake date of birth) are set to public by default.
-This means that not only is someone's profile visible to everyone else on the app, it also suggests their videos to others and enables anyone to download or comment on them.
+With more than 1.5 billion users globally, the potential for contact from strangers on TikTok is high - especially as accounts created by over-16s (or young people using a fake date of birth) are set to public by default.
+This means that not only is someone's profile visible to expresse also not the run, it also suggests their everyone else on the app, it also suggests their videos to others and enables anyone to download or comment on them.